linode/docs/docs/development/r/how-to-install-r-on-ubuntu-and-debian.md

 author:
   name: Sam Foo
   email: docs@linode.com
-description: 'R is a programming language used heavily for statistical analysis and data visualization.
-Learn how to install this on your Linode.'
+description: 'R is a programming language commonly used for statistical analysis and data visualization.
+Learn how to install the base R package on your Linode.'
-og_description: 'R is a programming language used heavily for statistical analysis and data visualization.
-Learn how to install this on your Linode.'
+og_description: 'R is a programming language commonly used for statistical analysis and data visualization.
+Learn how to install the base R package on your Linode.'
-keywords: ['R', 'statistic', 'R Foundation', 'data visualization']
+keywords: ['R', 'statistics', 'R Foundation', 'data visualization']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-modified: 2018-01-23
+modified: 2018-01-29
 modified_by:
   name: Linode
-published: 2018-01-23
+published: 2018-01-29
 title: 'How to install R on Ubuntu and Debian'
 ---

+## What is R?

 [R is a programming language](https://www.r-project.org/about.html) used for statistical analysis in addition to data visualization.
-The language is highly extensible with the [Comprehensive R Archive Network(CRAN)](https://cran.r-project.org/) that hosts various R packages to produce publication quality figures, specialized computational tools, and more.
+The language is highly extensible through the [Comprehensive R Archive Network(CRAN)](https://cran.r-project.org/), which hosts more than 10,000 R packages for producing publication quality figures, specialized computational tools, and more.

-Although R can be installed through the default Debian or Ubuntu repository, the method outlined in this guide will ensure having the most up-to-date stable release.
+Although R can be installed through the default Debian or Ubuntu repository, the method outlined in this guide will ensure that you install the most up-to-date stable release.

 ## Install R on Ubuntu 16.04 and Debian 9